 Remember to keep your immune system as your first line of defense against pathogens, including viruses, as healthy and in as good a condition as possible.
 A program and lifestyle is recommended by all to be prepared and keep your immune system, representing 1/5 of your body’s cells, in a normalized condition of readiness as your first line of defense against all pathogen invasions of the body..

 Aren’t New Vaccines Making the Flu Threat Less and Less?
 Think Again!

 The Johns Hopkins Health Insider in a report dated November 1998 entitled, “Is a Flu Plague Coming?” stated,

-“The CDC [Center for Disease Control], the Food and Drug Administration (FDA), the National Institutes of Health (NIH) and other health agencies are currently collaborating to develop plans for dealing with a pandemic – an influenza outbreak occurring once every 20 to 30 years that defies all predictions and results in a huge and deadly epidemic.
+“The CDC [Center for Disease Control], the Food and Drug Administration (FDA), the National Institutes of Health (NIH) and other health agencies, including on the State and Local levels, are currently implementing plans for dealing with a pandemic – an influenza outbreak occurring once every 20 to 30 years that defies all predictions and results in a huge and deadly epidemic.

 In a pandemic year, the virus changes so dramatically that no one has developed immunity, with the result that many more people become sick and die.
 There have been three pandemics this century [“Spanish,” “Asian” and “Hong Kong” flu].
-Now there have been four pandemics and the U.S. and world are in the midst of number four!
+Now there have been four pandemics and the U.S. and world are in the midst of number four involving CoVd-19!

 Flu vaccines have helped many people.
-The 2017-18 vaccine contains inoculations for H3N2, and B flu viruses but is as of now only 10-30% effective leaving about 270 million unprotected people in the U.S. alone.
+The 2017-18 vaccine was only 30% effective leaving about 270 million unprotected people in the U.S. alone.
 Each time science develops a new vaccine, the virus seems to mutate and create a new strain that is more powerful and resistant to treatment.
 The best solution is to keep your immune system in peak condition to not get sick.

 Current Popular Cold and Flu Medicines – Do They Work?
 We Know They Have Negative Side Effects